 A Closer Look at Salaries for Healthcare Administrators in Wyoming, by Location

-Healthcare administrators in Casper earn slightly more than their colleagues in Cheyenne, with a median salary of $92,130 in Casper, which is about $5,000 more than the median salary in Cheyenne.
+Healthcare administrators in Cheyenne earn slightly more than their colleagues in Casper.
+Cheyenne has a median salary of $93,060 while Casper’s is about $4,000 behind that.

 Interestingly, Wyoming’s nonmetropolitan areas revealed higher salaries for healthcare administrators than the metro areas of Casper and Cheyenne.
-The highest paid healthcare administrators are found in Wyoming’s eastern nonmetropolitan area, with these professionals earning a median salary of $94,230.
-Top earners in the field (top 10%) are also found in this area, earning an average salary of $150,890.
+The highest paid healthcare administrators are found in Wyoming’s Eastern nonmetropolitan area, with these professionals earning a median salary of $99,520.
+Top earners in the field (top 10%) are also found in this area, earning an average salary of $157,970.